eozgit/mtd-itsa-compliance-fe/PROGRESS.md

 ## III.
 Frontend Development Progress

-### Current Status: Core Angular App Stable, Playwright Configured, Register E2E Tests Passing, Business Setup Implemented (Frontend)
+### Current Status: Core Angular App Stable, All 7 Playwright E2E Tests Passing (Login, Register, Business Setup)

 The Angular application is now compiling, serving, and rendering correctly, including SSR.
 Client-side routing for deep links (`/auth/login`) is also fully functional.
-Playwright is set up, and E2E tests for the registration component are passing for Chromium.
+Playwright is set up, and all 7 E2E tests for Login, Register, and Business Setup components are passing for Chromium.
 Firefox and WebKit have been removed from the Playwright configuration as Safari/Firefox compatibility is not a requirement.
-The Business Setup component is implemented on the frontend, awaiting a correct backend response for full E2E success.
+The Business Setup component is fully implemented on the frontend, and its E2E tests are now passing, indicating that the test environment successfully provides the necessary authentication token.

-**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` shows 6 passed tests (Register E2E) and 1 failed (Business Setup E2E pending backend).
+**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` now shows **7 passed tests** (Login, Register, and Business Setup E2E).

 ### Completed Tasks: